facelessuser/coloraide/docs/src/markdown/interpolation.md

 )
 ```

-While `steps` (which functions as a minimum required steps) will push the delta even smaller if the required steps is
+When specifying a `max_delta_e`, `steps` will function as a minimum required steps and will push the delta even smaller
-greater than the calculated maximum Delta E.
+if the required steps is greater than the calculated maximum Delta E.

 ```color
 Color("display-p3", [0, 1, 0]).steps(